-- [26] The Court does not take the view that mentally disordered defendants should be released unconditionally (see: paragraphs [38] [49] of B.C.C. v Rex supra).
-Additionally, due to the manner in which the Applicant was detained, the conditional release of the Applicant could not properly be considered as parole (see: paragraphs [51] [58] of B.C.C. v Rex supra). - [27] Having reviewed the various reports filed in support of this Application, the Court believes that there need to be certain conditions imposed to ensure that the Applicant, during the course of his release, does not become a danger to himself or the society.
-The Court is tasked with safeguarding the well-being of the Applicant, being a vulnerable individual, to guarantee that he receives proper care and is not abandoned in destitution on the street.
-Hence, the Court bears a responsibility to the Applicant, the State and the general public to prevent the Applicant from being released into circumstances where he may pose a threat to society.
+- The Court does not take the view that mentally disordered defendants should be released unconditionally (see: paragraphs [38] [49] of B.C.C. v Rex supra).
+Further, the Court, having reviewed the various reports filed in support of this Application, believes that there need to be certain conditions imposed to ensure that the Applicant, during the course of his release, does not become a danger to himself or the society. - [27] The Court is tasked with safeguarding the well-being of the Applicant, being a vulnerable individual, to guarantee that he receives proper care and is not abandoned in destitution on the street.
+Hence, the Court bears a responsibility to the State and the general public to prevent the Applicant from being released and posing a threat to society.